beacon-biosignals/StableHashTraits.jl/README.md

 versions (e.g. `StableHashTraits = "1"` in `[compat]` of `Project.toml`); any changes in an
 object's hash in this case would be considered a bug.

-> ⚠️ Julia 1.10 broke the stability of hashes in `StableHashTraits`; 1.1.5 corrects this
+> ⚠️ In Julia 1.10 the stability of hashes in `StableHashTraits` is broken; 1.1.5 corrects
-> bug.
+> this bug.
 Versions 1.1.4 are to be retroactively marked as incompatible with Julia 1.10.
-Please
-> use version 1.1.5, or a higher version, when using Julia 1.10.
-More precisely: Hashes in 1
+> Please use version 1.1.5, or a higher version, when using Julia 1.10.
+More precisely:
-> - 1.1.4 of StableHashTraits will generate the correct hashes on Julia 1.6 - 1.9 but an
+> Hashes in 1 - 1.1.4 of StableHashTraits will generate the correct hashes on Julia 1.6 -
-> incorrect hash in 1.10.
-Hashes in 1.1.5 will generate the correct hash for Julia 1.6 -
+> 1.9 but an incorrect hash in 1.10.
+Hashes in 1.1.5 will generate the correct hash for
-> 1.10.
-(The cause of this bug was the change in the string representation named tuples, so
+> Julia 1.6 - 1.10.
+(The cause of this bug was the change in the string representation of
-> any hashed objects that include the type of a named tuple changed).
+> named tuples, so any hashed objects that include the type of a named tuple changed).

 ## Why use `stable_hash` instead of `Base.hash`?